 In the past years I have been research fellow at Sant’Anna School – Dirpolis Institute and Institute of Management, working on smart cities and communities, urban sustainability and informal planning (2014-2017), and the development of the environmental political theory (2009-2013).
 Overall, the research expanded the dominant role of spatial thinking in the formation of global environmental political agency.

-In the meanwhile, I has been invited as honorary visiting researcher at the University of Waikato, Hamilton (NZ); guest professor on Spatial and Environmental Justice and Urban Gardens Planning at the BOKU University of Vienna (2016); visiting researcher at The Open University Geography Department, UK (2007), and at the Université Paris La Sorbonne – SciencePo, France (2011); Rachel Carson Fellow at the Rachel Carson Center for Environment and Society, LMU, Germany (2012); and visiting research fellow at the Department of Architecture and Urban Planning, Ghent University, Belgium (2013).
+In the meanwhile, I have been an Honorary Research Associate at the School of Engineering, Faculty of Science & Engineering, The University of Waikato (2018-2020) that I visited in 2019; guest professor on Spatial and Environmental Justice and Urban Gardens Planning at the BOKU University of Vienna (2016); visiting researcher at The Open University Geography Department, UK (2007), and at the Université Paris La Sorbonne – SciencePo, France (2011); Rachel Carson Fellow at the Rachel Carson Center for Environment and Society, LMU, Germany (2012); and visiting research fellow at the Department of Architecture and Urban Planning, Ghent University, Belgium (2013).